19126.96.36.199.2 (Album Print black & white)

 Print gelatin silver

-Notes on album mount - "Potala" is written in capital letters and in pencil beneath the photograph on the album page.
-[KC 20/12/2005]
+Notes on album mount - "Patients" is written in capital letters in pencil below the photograph.

 For Citation use:

 The Tibet Album.
 "Man, woman, girl and baby patients at British Mission" 05 Dec.
 2006.
 The Pitt Rivers Museum. <http://tibet.prm.ox.ac.uk/photo_19188.8.131.52.2.html>.